Enriched monoidal categories I: centers

-By Proposition~\ref{prop:1_morphism_des} and Proposition~\ref{prop:2_morphism_des}, we immediately obtain the following result. \begin{thm} The canonical construction can be promoted to a symmetric monoidal locally isomorphic 2-functor from $\mathbf{LMod}$ to $\ec[\Lax]{\ecat}$ defined as follows. \bit \item The image of $(\CA, \CL)$ is the $\CA$-enriched category $\bc[\CA]{\CL}$ defined by the canonical construction.
+\begin{thm} The canonical construction can be promoted to a symmetric monoidal locally isomorphic 2-functor from $\mathbf{LMod}$ to $\ec[\Lax]{\ecat}$ defined as follows. \bit \item The image of $(\CA, \CL)$ is the $\CA$-enriched category $\bc[\CA]{\CL}$ defined by the canonical construction.

 \item The image of a 1-morphism $(\hat{F}, F):(\CA, \CL) \to (\CB, \CM)$ is the enriched functor $\bc[\CA]{\CL} \to \bc[\CB]{\CM}$ defined by Proposition \ref{prop:1_morphism_des}.

 \item The image of a 2-morphism $(\hat{\xi}, \xi)$ is the enriched natural transformation $\ec{\xi}$ defined by the background changing natural transformation $\hat \xi$ and the underlying natural transformation $\xi$. \eit \end{thm}